 But this should be done carefully and with realistic awareness of the fact that much of the US’s economic preeminence is tied to its global empire apparatus and the geostrategic configuration of the post-WWII environment.

 It would be naive to think that we can simply withdraw troops and pursue the commonly disseminated Libertarian fairy tale of a strictly defensive, isolationist foreign policy.
 We are globally involved whether we like it or not, and if we abdicate that position, other actors will move in to take our place, including actors whose accession to greater global power can have very non-benign consequences, including for us.
-The one thing we can be absolutely sure of is that a sudden power vacuum will not bring about a peaceful pax postamericana.
+The one thing we can be absolutely sure of is that a sudden power vacuum will not bring about a beneficent pax postamericana.

-Thus, while we should absolutely pull back from our more pointless military adventures, we should recognise that we didn’t start them because we just love pointless military adventures.
+Thus, while we should absolutely pull back from our more fruitless military adventures, we should recognise that we didn’t start them because we just love military adventures.
 Geopolitical logic is a complex, dark and cynical subject, and, rather worrisomely, it appears to be beyond the grasp of the current crop of Libertarian candidates.

 At the very least, if we scale back our global military involvement, we should be prepared to make some hard sacrifices in the area of energy security and prices.
 This doesn’t just mean minor inconveniences at the gas pump; US GDP is very closely correlated with Vehicle-Miles Travelled.
-Energy is a deadly serious subject for the US economy and even for its continued existence.
+Energy is a deadly serious subject for the US economy and even for the US’s continued existence.
 The current crop of inward-focused, domestic policy-oriented Libertarian candidates doesn’t appear to have the pragmatism to acknowledge that.
 What happens abroad is highly relevant to the heartland.
 The year is not 1634.
 (Actually, it was pretty important then, too.)

 12. Devolution back to the state level isn’t necessarily the way to go.